aplteam/Cider/docs/Cider-User-Guide.md

 This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
 For example, for a user JohnDoe the path would be C:\Users\JohnDoe\.cider, on Linux it would be /home/JohnDoe/.cider etc.

-This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved and the file `cider.config.template` that is used as a template when a new project is created.
+This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` that is used as a template when a new project is created.

 ### CreateProject